 A critical review of linguocultural studies has shown that linguocultureme, language personality, culture code and linguocultural concept can function as basic research units in Linguoculturology.
 However, epistemological status of the first three, in our opinion, is doubtful (Mizin, Petrov 11-30).
 The main problem here is that linguocultureme, language personality and culture code, unlike concept, emerged in the environment of post-soviet researchers as a result of powerful influence of semiotic ideas in soviet and post-soviet Linguistics.
 In fact, they are an attempt to connect construct material and mental in one research - the sign which goes out in a culture, primarily a language one, and those cognitive mechanisms which this sign activates in comprehending a person's objective world.
 This attempt appeared to be un-successful because, as a matter of principle, it combines uncombinable.
 It is especially noticeable in case of linguo-cultureme.
-That is why linguocultureme, personality code really language and culture can have status of linguo-culturological units, as some of its taxonomies, but not as analytical tools.
+That is why linguocultureme, personality and culture code can really have linguo-culturological units, as some of its taxonomies, but not as analytical tools.